DiamondLightSource/rpi-config/README.md

 ##Overview
 This is the Raspberry Pi version of [GDA][gda] produced as part of a summer internship by [Ben Seeley][ben] at [Diamond Light Source][dls].
 This document outlines the basic installation and set-up process of the system as well as a very basic use case.
 For more detail on the function of the system, click [here][extras], and for a more thorough usage guide for GDA, click [here.][gda-docs]

+Please note, this document is designed to be read in a browser, to see the original go to: github.com/DiamondLightSource/rpi-config/

 ##Contents
 <!-- MarkdownTOC autolink="true" bracket="round" depth="4" -->